33671/vserial/README.md

-#Virtual Serial Port Kernel Module
+# Virtual Serial Port Kernel Module

 ## Introduction

 This module creates virtual serialport pairs that can be used for communication between user space applications.

-Features:
+### Features:

 - [x] Support for multiple virtual port pairs
-- [x] Support setting different baudrates and data formats(drop data silently if not matched)
+- [x] Support setting different baudrates and data formats(drops data silently if not matched)
 - [x] a simple program for user-space management
 - [ ] soft/hard flow control
 - [ ] modem ioctl